New Zealand and South Island storage are both in the Normal range.

-New Zealand controlled storage is above average and South Island controlled storage is above average.
+New Zealand controlled storage is below average and South Island controlled storage is below average.
 The graphs below compare New Zealand and South Island controlled storage to the relevant Electricity Risk Status Curves.

 The graphs below compare New Zealand and South Island controlled storage to the relevant Electricity Risk Curves - Percentage Risk.

 Click here to learn more about the Electricity Risk Curves and thermal fuels validation